-The catalog pg_am stores information about relation access methods.
+pg_am stores information about relation access methods.
 There is one row for each access method supported by the system.
-Currently, only indexes have access methods.
-The requirements for index access methods are discussed in detail in Chapter 59.
+Currently, only tables and indexes have access methods.
+The requirements for table and index access methods are discussed in detail in Chapter 60 and Chapter 61 respectively.

-pg_index_column_has_property()and related functions have been added to allow SQL queries to inspect index access method properties; see Table 9-62.
+pg_index_column_has_property() and related functions have been added to allow SQL queries to inspect index access method properties; see Table 9.68.

 If you see anything in the documentation that is not correct, does not match your experience with the particular feature or requires further clarification, please use this form to report a documentation issue.